dangvanthua/shop-backend/README.md

 This should now provide all the necessary information for setting up both the backend and frontend while including PostgreSQL as the database.

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).
+You may fork this project and use it for personal or commercial purposes.
+However, any changes must be proposed via Pull Request, and modifications to the original repository are not allowed without explicit permission from the owner.

+## Contribution Guidelines

+We welcome contributions to improve this project!
+However, please follow these guidelines:
+1. Fork the repository.
+2. Make your changes on your own fork.
+3. Create a Pull Request to propose your changes to the main repository.
+4. All contributions will be reviewed before being merged.

+Direct modifications to the original repository are **not permitted**.